ineffably/vibe-space-shooter/memory-bank/activeSpec.md

 - Base damage per laser hit is 50
 - Player has 100 health points
 - Player has 3 lives
-- Player respawns after 2 seconds when destroyed
+- Player respawns after a random 3-6 second delay when destroyed
+- Temporary invulnerability with visual flashing effect after respawning
 - Game over when all lives are lost
 - Sound effects for shooting, taking damage, and destruction